JBoss Community

 Installation Methods

-There are three ways to install JBoss Tools, in order of increasing effort & unpredictable results.
+There are four ways to install JBoss Tools, in order of increasing effort.

-JBoss Developer Studio includes most of JBoss Tools, plus some additional tools, and comes bundled in an easy-to-use installer for Windows, Mac, and Linux (32- and 64-bit).
-Try it free for 30 days (login required) or buy it now.
-Existing customers, log in here.
-Perfect for offline installs, as these bundles include everything you need to get up and running, including an optional full JBoss EAP server.
+Red Hat Developer Studio includes the supported plugins from JBoss Tools, plus some additional tools, and comes bundled in an easy-to-use installer for Windows, Mac, and Linux (32- and 64-bit).
+It can be downloaded for free.
+Perfect for offline installs, as these bundles include everything you need to get up and running.
 Learn more here.

 Depending on how close to the bleeding edge you like to be, there are several types of releases available.